 RESPONSE: While many commentators hold this view, others argue that there are several good reasons for doubting this view:

-First, the Greek word for “hills” should actually be translated “mountains” instead.
-The Greek word for “hills” (Greek oros) should actually be rendered “mountains.”
+Second, the Greek word for “hills” should actually be translated “mountains.”
+The word for “hills” (oros) should actually be rendered “mountains.”
 Johnson writes, “In the seven other instances of the word orē in Revelation, it is always rendered ‘mountain,’ except here in 17:9, where it is translated ‘hills.’
 Is this a case where previous exegesis has influenced even the best translations?”
 This is why other translations other than the NIV render this as “mountains.”
 Compare translations of Revelation 17:9:

 (NASB) The seven heads are seven mountains on which the woman sits.